ZykoGit/SkinChangerV2/README.md

 **Step 3.**
 If you have been doing it correctly you will have just files left in that folder named skin1.png, skin2.png, etc. Replace the skins with your 6 skins.
 Make sure the files names are skin1.png, skin2.png, etc.
 **Step 4.**
 Select all the files inside the BP folder and turn them into a zip file, do the same for the RP folder.
-Then go to a converter that converters **ZIP to mcpack**
+Then go to a converter that converts **ZIP to mcpack**
 **Step 5.**
 In game once you have loaded the packs go to the helmets section in the inventory, theres your skins wear one and give yourself invisibility to see it.